sduex/Copper_Paper/README.md

 Contact Simon Duex for any questions: sdx@ucdavis.edu

-# Content
+# Content:
   # Code
 The "Code" folder contains the optimization code for BATTMIND as modified for Copper.
 It also contains the code for calculating Copper Demand for Batteries.
+  # Data
+The "Data" folder contains all non-proprietary data that used for model.
+Note that the Mining Intelligence deposit database and the ICSG capacity database is proprietary and thus cannot be shared.
+To show   structure of the database pls refer to the example database file.